 “If you can’t measure and monitor your goals, chances are that your employees will never achieve them and you won’t know the difference…” Managing for Dummies

-Organizational goals should be written around activities that contribute to the organization’s ability to move forward – increasing revenues, decreasing costs and improving the customer experience.
+Organizational goals should be written to support activities that contribute to the organization’s ability to move forward – increasing revenues, decreasing costs, and improving customer experience.